Coalition for Humane Immigrant Rights of Los Angeles: History

 With the sponsorship of United Way, CHIRLA was formed.
 In 1993, it was granted 501(c)(3) non-profit status.

 In the same year, faced with major changes to laws pertaining to unauthorized immigrants from California Proposition 187, CHIRLA established a hotline, which allowed immigrants to call in with concerns on different subjects, one specific one being Proposition 187.
-CHIRLA also established the only Spanish-Language hotline in Southern California, allowing undocumented immigrants to voice their concerns about this proposition and attain information on what to do.
+CHIRLA also established the only Spanish-Language hotline in Southern California, allowing illegal immigrants to voice their concerns about this proposition and attain information on what to do.
 On the day after the election, November 9, 1994, CHIRLA's hotline reported over 250 calls received that day.
 In addition, during the 11 months after Proposition 187 was passed, CHIRLA recorded 229 cases of serious rights abuses, 72 of which involved denial of services and discrimination in sectors affected by this proposition, which included schools or health clinics.

 During the early 2000s, the federal immigration enforcement intensified, as Program 287(g), which was under the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, began to be used by various states across the United States.
-As a response, CHIRLA began to take initiative to inform and make undocumented immigrants aware of the program and its consequences through factsheets and other resources.
+As a response, CHIRLA began to take initiative to inform and make illegal immigrants aware of the program and its consequences through factsheets and other resources.
 In 2006, CHIRLA was a part of the We Are America Alliance, which partook in the 2006 United States Immigration Reform Protests, advocating for immigration reform and was a response to changing immigration policy.
 The alliance was a major outcome of the protests, in which more than 2 million people were mobilized.
 During the Bush and Obama Era, The Secure Communities Program was introduced and heavily used, with immigrants being detailed for minor infractions such as routine traffic stops.
 As a result of consistent activism from multiple groups including CHIRLA, Los Angeles County Sheriff Lee Baca in 2013 announced that his agency would limit their participation in Secure Communities, and would not send fingerprints to ICE for low tier cases.

 CHIRLA is led by an eight-person board.